verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 * The photos do not have a Barometer altitude.
 * It is difficult to remember the homepoint location.
 * The GPS accuracy is so low that it is difficult to match adjacent photos.

+## FAQ

+1. What kind of drone photos are supported?

+    VPP is developed to visualize vertical photos which is when gimbal pitch angle is perpendicular to the ground surface.
+However, oblique photos could be visualized also but it may not be easy to interpret.

+2. What kind of cameras are supported?

+    VPP requires several metadata tags to perform geo-referencing of photos.
+These tags are often found in DJI drones photos.
+However, any photos that have enough information are also supported.

+3. How to add support for more cameras?

+    Most of the required information is found in photo's metadata.
+However, the camera sensor's size is an additional required information.
+The [camlist.xml](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/blob/master/model/camlist.xml) file contains a list of sensors which VPP uses.
+If your photo's sensor is not in this file, please add an entry for it  (name, width, height).
+VPP will be able to support your camera then, after reloading the plugin or restarting QGIS.

+It is highly appreciated if you could create a pull request or raise an issue to help VPP support more cameras in later versions.

 ## Useful links